MGCCC’s Satisfactory Academic Progress Policy (SAP)

-- Students placed on “Financial Aid Suspension” due to extenuating circumstances may appeal this status by completing the Satisfactory Academic Progress Appeal form and submitting supporting documentation and a graduation plan.
+- Students placed on “Financial Aid Suspension” due to extenuating circumstances may appeal this status by completing the Satisfactory Academic Progress Appeal form (2019-20 form or 2020-21 form) and submitting supporting documentation and a graduation plan.

 - Each appeal will be considered on its own merit by the Campus Financial Aid Appeals Committee.
 See Schedule below for deadlines and notification dates.

 - Appeals submitted without supporting documentation and a graduation plan will be denied.

 - Students will be notified of the appeal decision via e-mail and Web Services.

 - Students who have completed the appeal process and have been approved will be placed on “Financial Aid Probation”.
 Students must complete each probationary term in good standing to avoid being placed back on “Financial Aid Suspension”.

 - Because students must demonstrate “progress” in the GPA and completion rate, the minimum standards for students on probation are:

 - Must follow the approved Academic/Graduation Plan

 - Must earn a 2.0 cumulative GPA by the end of the probationary term

 - Must not receive any withdrawals, failing, or incomplete grades (W, WP, WF, F, I, IP)